LionyxML/dotneovim/README.md

-# neovim config
+# LioVim

-My personal neovim config.
+This is the Lionyx NeoVim config (LioVim).